-Constructed in 1935, the 1,400-square-foot visitor center, of which 904 square feet is available to the visitor, does not appear adequate to accommodate the 2,000-plus persons which visit the facility each day during the peak-use season.
+Constructed in 1935, the 1,400-square-foot visitor center-of which 904 square feet is available to the visitor--does not appear adequate to accommodate the 2,000-plus persons which visit the facility each day during the peak-use season.
 Currently, the visitor center is open from May through October 31.
 Complete visitor services and interpretation are not available during the rest of the year.

-Respondents to the scoping effort indicated the visitors center has been outgrown and a facility which is more modern with provisions for the physically disabled was needed.
+Respondents to the scoping effort indicated the visitor center has been outgrown, and a facility which is more modern with provisions for the physically disabled is needed.
 These respondents also indicated a need for expanded parking and "out-of-sight" bus and recreation vehicle parking.
 Some respondents felt the visitor center should be relocated near the entrance.

-Because of potential flood hazards, some respondents felt the maintenance and residential areas should be relocated.
-The northeast portion of the park, the Red Beds area, was identified.
+Because of potential flood hazards, some respondents felt the maintenance and residential areas should be relocated to the Red Beds area.
 Other comments stressed the need for facilities that emphasized energy efficiency and minimized cleanup and routine maintenance work.